Icinga/icingaweb2/doc/security.md

 Restrictions can be used to define what a user or group can see by specifying a filter expression.
 By default, when no restrictions are defined, a user will be able to see every object available.
-When a restriction is specified for a certain object type the user will only be able to see objects applied.
+When a restriction is specified for a certain object type the user will only be able to see objects matched by those filters.

 ### Filterable Objects